leetobin/firebrick3/README.md

 * >= 1Gb DDR3 Desktop RAM (1333 or 1066)

 This version of the FIREBrick runs a webserver, providing a web frontend.
 The user connects to the FIREBrick via an ethernet cable, the system provides an IP address via DHCP (192.168.0.x).
-You connect the FIREBrick via a web browser (192.168.0.1).
+Frontend accessible via a web browser (192.168.0.1).

-This build needs a little more work, currently only has basic functionality.
+This build needs a little more work, currently has basic working functionality.

 ###### For UCD MSc students:
 [Jira/Confluence](https://firebrick.atlassian.net/wiki/display/SC/Build+notes)